MSc in Accounting & Finance Management

-An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
+An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted.

-Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please download our Fee Payment Information document to review the payment plan schedule and how to apply.
+Students wishing to pay their fees monthly may avail of our direct debit scheme.
+Please view our Fees information page for more information and assistance.